OofxWhite/Object-Oriented-Programming/control statements.md

 - called automatically when the keyword `new` is used.

 #### Initializing Constructors:
--Constructors must hold the same name as the class its in.
+- Constructors must hold the same name as the class its in.
 ```java
 public class constructor{
     constructor()